 Cloud Vendors as Third-Party Risks

-Managing third-party risk is an important aspect of the overall risk management process.
+Managing third-party risk is an important aspect of the overall risk management process and Zero Trust Security.
 Cloud providers are third parties that store or process valuable information.
 “From a cybersecurity perspective, third party risks frequently involve a set of threats that may exceed the scope of the organization’s risk management activities.
 Some organizations focus too narrowly on risks.
 For example, when hosting data in the cloud, most organizations ask the vendor for attestations or some evidence of cybersecurity capability.

 IoT and Cloud